rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 ## Technical details

-XXX Data was downloaded by the following unix code
+Raw Data was downloaded by the following unix code

 ### Downloading the first part of sequences(29 of 88).